gracelang/language/languageSpec/spec.md

 _implicitly_ `Unknown`.
 Omitted type arguments are also equivalent to `Unknown`.

-Type-checking against `Unknown` will always succeed: any object matches type `Unknown`, and type `Unknown` conforms to all other types.
+Static type-checking against `Unknown` will always succeed: any object matches type `Unknown`, and type `Unknown` conforms to all other types.

 **Examples**